shader-slang/slang/examples/nv-aftermath-example/README.md

 * Demonstrates use of file system compile products
 * Forces a crash via time out, executing a shader that is purposefully slow
 * Can be used to capture D3D and Vulkan (change the device type in the sample)
+* When enabled GFX is built to use Aftermath it's debug layer
+  * This disables D3D debug layer, as not possible to have both enabled
+* NOTE!
+Will only capture Aftermath DebugInfo with a *debug* build
+  * Gfx enables debugging info on debug builds

 The example requires aftermath SDK to be in the directory "external/nv-aftermath".